If you're a property owner or tenant, don't get caught out by household scams designed to part you with your cash.

 Someone knocks on your door claiming to be a roofer.
 Apparently they’ve spotted a problem with your roof and offer a free inspection.

 During the inspection they ‘spot’ some serious problems that need repairing immediately to prevent major damage to your property.

 In reality, there’s absolutely nothing wrong with your roof, and you end up paying for repairs you didn’t need in the first place.

 6. Double-glazing scam

-Noticed one of your windows has been cracked or damaged without knowing what caused it?
-This could be the work of a double-glazing fraudster who has caused the damage himself.
+Ever noticed one of your windows has been cracked or damaged without knowing what caused it?
+This could be the work of a double-glazing fraudster who has caused the damage themself.

 Once you’ve handed over the money, you never see the salesman or your deposit ever again.

 What you can do if you fall victim to a scam